gravityhopper/gravityhopper-custom-code-keeper/README.md

 1. allows exporting any number of code files to compressed .zip.
 1. introduces a form settings page whereby you can preview relevant custom code and create a file if one doesn't yet exist.

-**Please note that Code Abode is intended for code organization only and doesn't restrict when code is run.**
+**Please note that Gravity Custom Code Keeper is intended for code organization only and doesn't restrict when code is run.**
 **All code residing in files prefixed with `gf-` or `gform-` in the `gravity_hopper/code/` directory will run for all forms.**
 **Always use appropriate hooks and/or conditional checks when targeting specific forms and fields.**

 Use the following filters to override default behavior file auto-generation/duplication/deletion.

 ```
-add_filter( 'gravityhopper-ca/create_file', '__return_true' );
+add_filter( 'gravityhopper-cck/create_file', '__return_true' );
-add_filter( 'gravityhopper-ca/duplicate_file', '__return_false' );
+add_filter( 'gravityhopper-cck/duplicate_file', '__return_false' );
-add_filter( 'gravityhopper-ca/remove_file', '__return_true' );
+add_filter( 'gravityhopper-cck/remove_file', '__return_true' );
 ```

 ### Why use it?
-Code Abode provides orderliness to your code customizations, gives you a better sense of the specific code running across your site, and helps ensure your customizations are not lost when other site modifications are made.
+Gravity Custom Code Keeper provides orderliness to your code customizations, gives you a better sense of the specific code running across your site, and helps ensure your customizations are not lost when other site modifications are made.

 **Organization:** Our file-per-form framework for organizing your code helps you keep your code in a way that is easier to access, investigate, and update.